-Brasov is the core of the historical Country of Barsei, donated in 1211 by the Hungarian King Andrei the 2nd to the Teutonic Knights who settled the area and founded the city of Brasov a few years later.
+Brasov is the core of the historical Country of Barsei, donated in 1211 by the Hungarian King Andrei the 2nd to the Teutonic Knights who settled the area and founded the city.

-First documented in writing, in 1235, under the Latin name of Corona, Brasov was also known as Krondstat in German or Brassso in Hungarian.
-Its strategic location on the commercial route that linked the three Romanian provinces and the Balkans to the Baltic States made it a fast-developing economic center, especially after the second part of the 14th century.
-Its commercial importance meant also political leverage, acknowledged through its status of a free royal city that empowered the rights of local Saxons.
+First documented in writing under the Latin name of Corona, Brasov was also known as Krondstat in German or Brassso in Hungarian.
+Its strategic location on the commercial route that linked the three Romanian provinces and the Balkans to the Baltic States helped it develop rapidly.

-However, Brasov was not spared the destruction caused by the medieval attacks of the Tatars, the Ottomans or the expansion of regional empires.
-In 1541, Transylvania was proclaimed an autonomous principality under Ottoman control, and more than one century later it was conquered by the Habsburg Empire.
-Yet, Brasov continued its development under both empires, and – until the Great Union with Romania from 1918 – the local Romanian population enjoyed more freedoms than in most parts of Transylvania.
+However, Brasov was not spared the destruction caused by the medieval attacks of the Tatars, the Ottomans, or the expansion of regional empires.
+In 1541, Transylvania became an autonomous principality under Ottoman control, and over one century later it was conquered by the Habsburg Empire.
+Brasov developed under both empires, and, until the Great Unification with Romania, the local Romanian population had more freedom there than in most parts of Transylvania.

-Powered up by the accelerated industrial development during communism, Brasov became the city of Stalin, a city that, nonetheless, found the courage to revolt against the shortages and absurdity of the regime in 1987.
+Powered by the accelerated industrial development during communism, Brasov became the city of Stalin.
+Nonetheless, it found the courage to revolt against the shortages and absurdity of the regime in 1987.

 Next to the Black Church, you’ll see the Council Tower, another iconic attraction from the old city center.
-The headquarters of the court of law back in the 15th century, the Council Tower was restored many times, being used until 1923 as an administrative building.
-Today, it serves as the Museum of History, offering a panoramic view over the Council Square.
+The headquarters of the court of law back in the 15th century, the Council Tower had many functions over the centuries.
+Today, it serves as the Museum of History, offering a panoramic view over Council Square.

-Only a short walk from the Council Square, you’ll discover the ruins of the medieval fortifications.
-Partly demolished during the systematization of the city from the end of the 19th century, the fortification ensemble still conserves a few walls, bastions and towers that partly recreate the image of a medieval well-enclosed and powerful citadel.
+Only a short walk from it, you’ll discover the ruins of the medieval fortifications.
+Partly demolished in the 19th century, there are still a few walls, bastions, and towers that partly recreate the image of an enclosed and powerful citadel.

-The existent fortifications border the Lower Walls – the Black Tower, the White Tower and the Graft Bastion – and the Upper Walls – the Weavers’ Bastion, the Drapers’ Bastion, the Red Tanners’ Bastion – from the foothills of Tampa Mountain.
-The only access gate still preserved from the initial system is the Renaissance-style Ecaterina’s Gate from 1559.
+The existent fortifications border the Lower Walls – the Black Tower, the White Tower, and the Graft Bastion – and the Upper Walls – the Weavers’ Bastion, the Drapers’ Bastion, the Red Tanners’ Bastion – from the foothills of Tampa Mountain.
+The only access gate still preserved is the Renaissance-style Ecaterina’s Gate from 1559.

-Very close to the Upper Walls and the Synagogue, you’ll find one of the narrowest streets in Europe: Sforii Street.
-With a varying width between 111 and 135 centimeters, this street was originally just a space between two lines of houses.
-Today, it’s a popular and photogenic tourist attraction.
+Very close to the Upper Walls and the Synagogue, you’ll find one of the narrowest streets in Europe, Sforii Street.
+With a varying width between 111 and 135 centimeters, this street is a popular tourist attraction.

-Brasov is multicultural also when it comes to its religious landmarks.
-Besides the Black Church, the highlights are the Synagogue, the 14th century Orthodox Church Saint Nicolae, the 18th century Catholic Church Peter and Paul and the medieval fortified church of Bartolomeu, the oldest monument in the city.
+Visit also the Synagogue, the 14th century Orthodox Church Saint Nicolae, the 18th century Catholic Church, and the medieval fortified church of Bartolomeu, the oldest in Brasov.

-Easy to spot on a taller hill close the old city center, this fortress was first mentioned in 1529 and was used for centuries as part of the city’s defensive mechanism.
+Easy to spot on a hill outside the Old Town, this fortress was for centuries part of the city’s defensive mechanism.
 Enlarged and modernized many times, the fortress was also a prison and a military base.
-It’s currently closed for visitors, but you can still walk up to the plateau for a great of Brasov.
+Currently closed to visitors, the fortress still deserves the walk up to the plateau for a great view of Brasov.